gliderlabs/connectable/README.md

 ## Sponsor and Thanks

+Connectable is sponsored by [Weave](http://weave.works).
 The original ambassadord proof of concept was made possible thanks to [DigitalOcean](http://digitalocean.com).
-Also thanks to [Jérôme Petazzoni](https://github.com/jpetazzo) for helping with the bits that make this magical.
+Also thanks to [Jérôme Petazzoni](https://github.com/jpetazzo) for helping with the iptables bits that make this magical.

 ## License

-BSD
+MIT